UN climate report urges world to adapt now, or suffer later

 EXPLAINER-What's the difference between 1.5C and 2C of global warming

-(Reporting by Jake Spring, Gloria Dickie in London and Andrea Januta in New York; Editing by Katy Daigle and Alex Richardson)
+(Reporting by Jake Spring, Gloria Dickie in London and Andrea Januta in New York; Additional reporting by David Stanway in Shanghai, William James in London, Brendan O'Brien in Chicago and Isla Binnie in Madrid; Editing by Katy Daigle and Alex Richardson)

 ((jake.spring@thomsonreuters.com; +55 61 99653-2429; Reuters Messaging: jake.spring.thomsonreuters.com@reuters.net / Twitter: https://twitter.com/jakespring))